Banana vs Orange - Health impact and Nutrition Comparison

 Introduction

-Banana and orange are the most used products in daily life.
-Oranges are fruits, and bananas are classified as fruits and vegetables.
+Bananas and oranges are the most used fruits in daily life.
 Although these two products are different in appearance and taste, they still have certain similarities.
 To understand that, we should look at each of them individually.

 Nevertheless, bananas and oranges are incredibly healthy and delicious.
 Bananas grow in tropical climates.
 The plants look like trees but are giant herbs related to lilies.
 Oranges grow in subtropical and tropical climates; plants look like trees․